rafgabarceo/tls_web_remaster/README.md

 - [ ] Integrate dynamic sizing for different screens (Body)
 - [ ] Integrate dynamic sizing for different screens (Footer)
 - [ ] Move all of static images from `/public/` to `/public/images/`
+- [ ] Solve the key issues.
+Like wtf??
+How come the unique names are not unique??